 “Wow.”
 I shake my head, at a loss for words.

-Ren shifts beneath his hood, allowing me a glimpse of his wary eyes.
+Ren shifts under the hood, allowing me a glimpse of his shadowed eyes.
 “You said you’ve seen something like it in…a virulent game, was it?”

 “What is ‘electronic?’ ”

 He lowers his chin and his hood slips forward, hiding his eyes once again.
 “Seems pointless.”